 Samantha qualified in 1992 as an occupational therapist and gained her masters in 2011.
 She also holds a post-graduate teaching qualification in academic practice.
-Samantha is a member of the British Association of Occupational Therapists and the Royal College of Occupational Therapists Specialist sections – Older Persons and Mental Health as well as being registered with the Health and Care Professionals Council.
+Samantha is a member of the Royal College of Occupational Therapists (RCOT) and a member of RCOT’s specialist sections – Older Persons and Mental Health as well as being registered with the Health and Care Professionals Council.

 Samantha’s clinical speciality centres on those with mental health concerns, while her wider role with The OT Service involves supervision and mentoring as well as consultancy to businesses focusing on training and occupational therapy expertise.

-Until 2016 Samantha held the position of senior lecturer at Northumbria University overseeing aspects of the BSc (Hons) and MSc (pre-registration) occupational therapy programmes, with a particular interest in supporting student and educators in practice, facilitating students and graduates in role-emerging areas, and supervising graduate research projects.
-Samantha is a regular guest lecturer at various national and international universities including Creteil University in Paris, France and external examiner for the BSc (Hons) Occupational Therapy programme at the University of Ghana in Accra, Ghana.
+Until 2016 Samantha held the position of senior lecturer at Northumbria University overseeing aspects of the BSc (Hons) and MSc (pre-registration) occupational therapy programmes, with a particular interest in supporting students and graduates in developing new services.
+Samantha remains a regular guest lecturer at various national and international universities.

-Through her work with the WFOT she represents the tccupational Therapy profession at high-level World Health Organisation (WHO) meetings and contributes to specific WHO projects for example the GATE (Global Assistive Technology) initiative, Rehabilitation 2030 and Mental Health Gap Action Programme (mhGAP).
-Samantha is also a working group member looking at the integration of wheelchair training in health education programmes for the International Society for Wheelchair Professionals (ISWP).
+Through her work with the WFOT Samantha represents the occupational therapy profession at high-level World Health Organisation (WHO) meetings and contributes to specific WHO projects for example the GATE (Global Assistive Technology) initiative, Rehabilitation 2030 and Mental Health Gap Action Programme (mhGAP).
+Samantha is also a founding board member for the International Society for Wheelchair Professionals (ISWP).

-Samantha has presented at numerous international conferences and most recently was a keynote speaker at the Occupational Therapy Africa Regional Group (OTARG) conference sharing her expertise on promoting professional identity and establishing occupational therapy services.
+Samantha is a sought after speaker at national and international conferences sharing her expertise on promoting professional identity and establishing occupational therapy services.